 Paper Machines is a plugin for the Zotero bibliographic management software that makes cutting-edge topic-modeling analysis in Computer Science accessible to humanities researchers without requiring extensive computational resources or technical knowledge.
 It synthesizes several approaches to visualization within a highly accessible user interface.

-This project is a collaboration between historian Jo Guldi and ethnomusicologist Chris Johnson-Roberson, graciously supported by Google Summer of Code, the William F. Milton Fund, and the metaLAB @ Harvard.
+This project is a collaboration between historian Jo Guldi and ethnomusicologist Cora Johnson-Roberson, graciously supported by Google Summer of Code, the William F. Milton Fund, and the metaLAB @ Harvard.

 It is designed to help scholars parse through large sets of information, capitalizing on current work in computer science, topic modeling, and visualization to generate iterative, time-dependent visualizations of what a hand-curated body of texts talks about and how it changes over time.